EricGebhart/EricGebhart/README.md

 <hr/>

+Hello, I'm Erica,
+my being and place in the world is very different from what Eric's was.
+I consequently see differently and am a different person.

+I write as if he is passed,
+because he has,
+he can no longer be,
+except as my experience, a memory,

+if I am to be.

+I could not be him.

+You can find me in the present at [My Gitlab](https://gitlab.com/ericalina).

+He wrote this, I changed the tense.

+Have a beautiful day
+Erica

-Eric worked in many domains over the decades.
+Eric worked in many domains using many languages over the decades.
 He designed and built many systems, most of which were/are proprietary.
 He loved creating beautiful code.
 His strongest languages were C, python, clojure, elisp and Unix tools.
 He did a lot of object oriented work in C derived languages and python.
 He wrote a few languages and frameworks.
+He created a few publishing systems, using troff, LaTeX and many other markup languages.
 His favorite language was clojure and functional programming which he was likely to do in any language.